ImpowerGames/impower/concept-generator/README.md

 1. Download an [English pre-trained word2vec text model](https://fasttext.cc/docs/en/pretrained-vectors.html)
 2. Save the model in `models/wiki.en.vec`
-3. Use `npm run keywords` to generate a list of keywords found in the `phrases.yaml` file
+3. Use `npm run keywords` to generate a list of keywords found in the `phrases.txt` file
 4. Use `npm run vector` to generate a map of vectors for those keywords.
 5. Use `npm run related` to generate a list of terms that you may want to add to your `concepts.yaml` file